CodeYourFuture/DocsV2/organisation/agreements-and-rules/student-agreement/student-expenses-policy/README.md

-# Student Expenses Policy
+# Trainee Expenses Policy

 CodeYourFuture is committed to helping our students undertake their studies by providing financial support where necessary.

 **Any expenses should be agreed in advance.**

 All expense claims **must** be evidenced with valid receipts or other proof of purchase.
 Where the original receipt cannot be provided, a photograph or scanned copy of a receipt is sufficient as long as all details are legible.

-It is the student’s own responsibility to ensure that this evidence can be provided before they part with any money.
+It is the trainee’s own responsibility to ensure that this evidence can be provided before they part with any money.
 Where a receipt is not available, proof of purchase may be in the form of screenshots

 In all cases, a receipt or proof of purchase must clearly show **all of the below:**